Board of Directors

 He was a Royal Navy officer for 14 years in the Reserves, and was a London Councillor for nine years.
 Since 2011, he has been a Central Bedfordshire Councillor, holding senior positions in schools, social services, housing and healthcare.
 Mark is married with four sons and lives in Heath and Reach, Bedfordshire.

-Precious Zumbika-Lwanga
+Precious Zumbika

-Precious joined the Trust as an Associate Non-Executive Director in January 2023.
-Precious is an experienced Executive, Chartered QS, Cost & Commercial Expert and Strategic Advisor who commands over 20 years’ experience in the construction industry.
+Precious joined the Trust as an Associate Non-Executive Director in January 2023 Precious is an experienced Executive, Chartered QS, Cost & Commercial Expert and Strategic Advisor who commands over 20 years’ experience in the construction industry.
 Precious is the founder of Carus Advisory Services, a boutique construction and management consultancy.
 She is an advocate of diversity equity and inclusion and a strategic change expert drawing from her own professional and personal experiences.
 She has extensive experience facilitating leadership team (SLT & Board level) conversations and is a Cranfield University Executive Development Associate/ Facilitator where she curates and develops leadership modules on inclusive leadership and how to develop high performing teams.

 She is current Chair and founding committee member for the Milton Keynes Ethnic Business Community whose purpose is to connect business owners and professionals from black, asian and other minority ethnic backgrounds with the wider Milton Keynes business community.

 She was named one of the NatWest Top 100 most inspirational women in 2021 in the Oxford Cambridge Arc and is a passionate speaker on leadership, inclusion and sustainable procurement.
+Precious was made a full Non-Executive at MKUH in November 2024.

 Ganesh Baliah

-Outside of work, he is a school board governor at his children’s primary school and a Board Trustee.
 He is keen to ensure that all patients and staff have equitable access to services, treatment as well as training and development.

 Executive Directors

-Joe Harrison
+Joe Harrison CBE

 Chief Executive